Flat Pack Furniture Assembly Guide

 While manufacturers construct them to be small and have sliding features, they may fit into smaller places.
 Therefore, if you have furniture delivered but don't have enough time to deal with it, it's no problem just put it in the nearest corner and assemble it later.

-Also, because they are in boxes and flat packed rather than being an awkward, set shape, they are easy to transport into your home, so they fit through every door.
+Also, because they are in boxes and flat packed rather than being an awkward, set shape, they are easy to transport into your home, so they fit through most doors.

 They're extremely adaptable.
 To have them serve an entirely different purpose, simply paint them a different colour or drill a hole or two into them.